Monviech/os-caddy-plugin/README.md

 - **Attention** - If you have other (community) repositories installed that serve the caddy binary, some features might not work.
 Make sure you get caddy-2.7.6_3 from my repository.
 There are extra features compiled in.
 - Afterwards the "os-caddy" plugin can be installed from the OPNsense System - Firmware - Plugins, search for "os-caddy".

-# How to use Caddy after the installation:
+## How to use Caddy after the installation:

-##### Attention, additional preparation of OPNsense needed:
+**Attention**, additional preparation of OPNsense needed:
 - Make sure that port `80` and `443` aren't occupied.
 You have to change the default listen port to `8443` for example.
 Go to `System: Settings: Administration` to change the `TCP Port`.
 Then also enable `HTTP Redirect - Disable web GUI redirect rule`.
 - If you have other reverse proxy or webserver plugins installed, make sure they don't use the same ports as Caddy
 - Create Firewall rules that allow 80 and 443 TCP to "This Firewall" on WAN and (optionally) LAN, OPT1 etc...
 - There is a lot of input validation.
 If you read all the hints, help texts and error messages, its unlikely that you create a configuration that won't work.
 - **Attention**: If you use this in HA (High Availability), only use your own custom certificates.
 Caddy needs a shared storage for the ACME challenges to work on two or more firewalls in HA at the same time.
 This is out of scope, since offering shared storage on firewalls where one can potentially fail, would leave the other without storage for Caddy to work with.

-### A detailed explanation of all available options:
+# A detailed explanation of all available options:
-#### Please note that some options are hidden in advanced mode.
+Please note that some options are hidden in advanced mode.
-##### Services - Caddy Web Server - General Settings - General:
+## Services - Caddy Web Server - General Settings - General:
 - `Enable` or `disable` Caddy
 - `ACME Email`: e.g. `info@example.com`, it's optional.
 - `Auto HTTPS`: `On (default)` creates automatic Let's Encrypt Certificates for all Domains that don't have more specific options set, like custom certificates.
 - `Trusted Proxies`: Leave empty if you don't use a CDN in front of your OPNsense.
 If you use Cloudflare or another CDN provider, create an access list with the IP addresses of that CDN and add it here.
 Add the same Access List to the domain this CDN tries to reach.
-- `Abort Connections`: This option, when enabled, aborts all connections to the Reverse Proxy Domain that don't match any specified handle or access list.
+- `Abort Connections`: This option, when enabled, aborts all connections to the Reverse Proxy Domain that don't match any specified handler or access list.
 This setting doesn't affect Let's Encrypt's ability to issue certificates, ensuring secure connections regardless of the option's status.
-If unchecked, the Reverse Proxy Domain remains accessible even without a matching handle, allowing for connectivity and certificate checks, even in the absence of a configured Backend Server.
+If unchecked, the Reverse Proxy Domain remains accessible even without a matching handler, allowing for connectivity and certificate checks, even in the absence of a configured Backend Server.
 When using Access Lists, enabling this option is recommended to reject unauthorized connections outright.
 Without this option, unmatched IP addresses will encounter an empty page instead of an explicit rejection, though the Access Lists continue to function and restrict access.
 - `Log Credentials`: Log all Cookies and Authorization in HTTP request logging.
 Use combined with HTTP Access Log in the Reverse Proxy Domain.
 Enable this option only for troubleshooting.

-##### Services - Caddy Web Server - General Settings - DNS Provider:
+## Services - Caddy Web Server - General Settings - DNS Provider:
 - `DNS Provider`: Choose either `none (default)` for normal HTTP ACME or a DNS Provider to enable the `DNS-01` ACME challenge and Dynamic DNS (DynDns).
 If your provider is missing, please note that all easy to add providers have already been built in, the remaining providers all want unique special configurations that are mostly out of scope.
 - `DNS API Key`: Leave empty if you don't use a DNS Provider, or put your `API Key` here.
 - `DNS Secret API Key`: This field is used by porkbun in addition to the DNS API Key.